87tana/ML_Classification_Imbalance_Banking/README.md

 The goal is to develop a ML model that can effectively classify whether a client subscribes to longer-term deposits by analyzing input features and identifying unknown patterns.

+## **What is a Term Deposit**

+Term deposit is a saving option where you lock away your money for a fixed term and earn a guaranteed interest rate but can't access the money until the term is up.

+## **What are the benefits of term deposits for both banks and customers?**

+Bank: Stable and Predictable funding source and helps reduce their liquidity risk.

+Customer: Secure and low-risk investment option, Guaranteed rate of return

+Overall: provide a win-win situation for both banks and customers by offering a reliable source

 ## **Objectives**